Buy our dog digital book bundle and prevent common accidents.

 If your dog loves stuffies but destroys their toys quickly, look for tough materials like this option from Outward Hound.
 Made from firehose material, it can withstand quite a bit of chewing and is harder to rip.
 There is no stuffing, meaning less cleanup and less worry about your dog inhaling the toy innards and getting an intestinal blockage.

-These toys can stand up to my younger dog's intense chewing style when it comes to stuffies, and it's hard for him to find any weak spots in the stitching.
+These toys can withstand my younger dog's intense chewing style when it comes to stuffies.
+It's hard for him to find any weak spots in the stitching.
 He loves to carry it around and shake it.

 Outward Hound Firebiterz Dog Toy